 Here is an illustrated tutorial about how to make this so lovely yet so simple spaghetti strap dress.
 But if you would like a different design check out my other tutorial How to make a dress that is stylish, flattering, and fun in 30 minutes without a pattern

 This silk dress follows the shape of the body and its asymmetrical hem seductively swirls with every step.
 The loose fit and fluidly falling silk fabric make it ideal for all figure types.
-I even think that its asymmetrical panels provide the garment with couture character.
+I even think that its asymmetrical panels provide the garment with a couture character.
 The dress is comfortable to wear and looks wonderfully feminine.
-And the best of all, you can make it yourself if you follow instructions below.
+And best of all, you can make it yourself if you follow the instructions below.
 The sewing is pretty simple even for those who are just learning to sew.
 Practically, you will only need to join two side seams.

 You do not really need a pattern for this; all you need are two squares of fabric 75x75cm (29 ½ x 29 ½ inches) on which you will draw two lines (on each) like in the image here.

 All dimensions are in centimeters, if you are used to the imperial system only I suggest simply using a double-marked tape measure, they are available everywhere.
 Or use my calculator here: Fabric Conversion Calculator.

 Have in mind that this dress with the measurements given in the image has a good fit only up to a size 10 (the US and Canada), a European size 40, and a bust size A and B.

 Make sure that you have all you need to complete the sewing of this dress and read through the instructions BEFORE you start so you have a clear understanding of what is going to happen.